Trump to receive Kim letter as nuclear summit takes shape - Journal du Cameroun

 – Strategic shift –

-Kim Yong Chol — the most senior official from Pyongyang to visit the United States in 18 years — is expected to head to Washington to present an eagerly expectant Trump with a letter from his young leader.
+Kim Yong Chol — the most senior official from Pyongyang to visit the United States in 18 years — is expected to present an eagerly expectant Trump with a letter from his young leader.

 “This is a difficult, difficult challenge.
 Make no mistake about it.
 There remains a great deal of work to do,” Pompeo said, citing ongoing talks in Singapore and in the demilitarized zone on the Korean border.